donut-party/system/README.md

 _instances_ and implement component behavior.
 A def can also contain additional configuration values that will get passed to the signal handlers.

-In the example above, we've defined `::ds/start` and `::ds/stop` signal handlers.
+In the example above, we've defined a `::ds/start` signal handlers.
 Signal handlers are just functions with one argument, a map.
 What is included in this map?

 This map includes the key `::ds/config`, and its value is taken from the `::ds/config` key in your component definition.
 In the example above, that means